ibnuda/fpmortals/manuscript/complete.md

   (d.getBacklog |@| d.getAgents |@| m.getManaged |@| m.getAlive |@| m.getTime)
 ~~~~~~~~

-because we know that they are commutative among themselves.
-When it comes to
-interpreting our application, later in the book, we will have to provide
-evidence that these effects are in fact commutative, or an asynchronous
-implementation may choose to sequence the operations to be on the safe side.

 karena kita tahu bahwa fungsi-fungsi diatas bersifat komutatif bila dijalankan
 secara bebarengan.
 Bila nanti sudah waktunya untuk kita menerjemahkan aplikasi kita,
 kita harus membuktikan bahwa efek-efek yang dihasilkan oleh fungsi-fungsi diatas